AUGUST 16, SATURDAY, Meet 9:45 a.m.

 Southeastern Outings Kayak and Canoe Trip, Flint River near Brownsboro, Alabama

-Details: This will be Southeastern Outings’ fifth group trip on the Flint River.
+Details: This will be Southeastern Outings’ sixth group trip on the Flint River.
 This is a scenic stretch of river located in a very rural area.
 This stretch is fairly easy and without classified rapids.
 Along the river we’ll see wildflowers and stop to investigate islands and beaches.

 Novice canoeists are welcome and may come on this trip, but each novice canoeist must be partnered with an experienced canoeist in their canoe.